bmvdgeijn/WASP/mapping/README.md

 #### Usage:
        positional arguments:
             bam_filename          Coordinate-sorted input BAM file containing
                                   mapped reads.

        optional arguments:
              -h, --help            show this help message and exit --is_paired_end, -p   Indicates that reads are paired-end (default is single).
              --is_sorted, -s       Indicates that the input BAM file is coordinate-sorted (default is False).
              --max_seqs MAX_SEQS   The maximum number of sequences with different allelic combinations to consider
                                    remapping (default=64).
-Read pairs with
+Read pairs wi
                                    more allelic combinations than MAX_SEQs are
                                    discarded
              --max_snps MAX_SNPS   The maximum number of SNPs allowed to overlap a read before discarding the read.
                                    Allowing higher numbers will decrease speed
                                    and increase memory usage (default=6).
              --output_dir OUT_DIR  Directory to write output files to.
 If not specified, output files are written to the same directory as the input BAM file.
              --snp_dir SNP_DIR     Directory containing SNP text files This directory should contain one file per
-				   chromosome named like chr<#>.snps.txt.gz.
+                                   chromosome named like chr<#>.snps.txt
                                    Each file should contain 3 columns: position RefAllele AltAllele.
 This option should
                                    only be used if --snp_tab, --snp_index,
                                    and --haplotype arguments are not used.
                                    If this argument is provided, all possible allelic combinations are used (rather